Jcrash29/jcrash29.github.com/travels/_posts/2019-01-04-LateChristmas.md

 Downtown Disney is mostly a shopping area, but it has enough relation to Disney that it gave me my FIX.
 We managed to pick-up multiple gifts for friends and I picked up some new crushed-pennies.

+The most notable feature of our trip to Downtown Disney was our stop in the Disney Hotel.
+It has a beautiful architecture and was well worth the detour.
+However George made a mistake.
+He let me know that there was a viewing area of the park on the top floor.
+Sadly the top floor had a check-in desk and george made the mistake of letting them know we were not guest.....
+They asked us to return to the ground level...
+George and Marissa were not excited when I immediately disobeyed and went one floor below, and started to walk around the hotel to the emergecy stairs, and go up to the sixth floor.
+George and Marissa were extremly akward about the whole affair...
+In the end we did manage to find the look out.
+However it was locked...
+Marissa and George used this as an opportunity to give me the "I told you so" look.
+While I walked out feeling proud for atleast finding the look-out.

 On our way home, we stopped and ate In-and-out.
 It had been several years since I ate a double-double, and it was as good as I remembered.

 Allowing for a short nap before dinner, was probably the most useful thing.
 This became clear because 'The Girls'  were coming to visit and we were going to be BBQing.